MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 When you're building a web application, identity and access management are foundational pieces.
 Azure offers a cloud-based identity service that has deep integration with the rest of the Azure ecosystem.

 Although Spring Security makes it easy to secure your Spring-based applications, it isn't tailored to a specific identity provider.
-The Spring Boot Starter for Azure AD enables you to connect your web application to an Azure AD tenant and protect your resource server with Azure AD.
+The Spring Boot Starter for Azure AD (**aad-starter** for short) enables you to connect your web application to an Azure AD tenant and protect your resource server with Azure AD.
 It uses the Oauth 2.0 protocol to protect web applications and resource servers.

 <!-- `azure-spring-boot-starter-active-directory` (`aad-starter` for short) -->